 Students study operational procedures and physical characteristics of the laser.
 This in-depth course covers the history of laser invention, different types of modern lasers, stability of optical cavities, atomic and laser radiation, Gaussian beams, resonant cavities and laser oscillation.
 Students also discuss how lasers relate to computer engineering applications.

-According to the U.S. Bureau of Labor Statistics (BLS), students who graduate with computer engineering degrees may pursue a career like computer hardware engineer, a field expected to see a 3% rate of job growth between 2014-2024, which is below average (www.bls.gov).
-As of May 2015, the BLS reported that computer hardware engineers earned a median wage of $111,730 per year.
+According to the U.S. Bureau of Labor Statistics (BLS), students who graduate with computer engineering degrees may pursue a career like computer hardware engineer, a field expected to see a 6% rate of job growth between 2018-2028, which is about as fast as the average (www.bls.gov).
+As of May 2018, the BLS reported that computer hardware engineers earned a median wage of $114,600 per year.

 Additional career options include computer systems engineer and computer systems analyst in fields like the military, consulting, electronics and telecommunications.
 Graduates of bachelor's degree programs may also be prepared for advanced academic study or professional certification.